 The Good Schools Guide (2019) published a report on the benefits of single-sex education for girls, which found that girls in single-sex schools tend to outperform their coeducational counterparts in academic subjects such as Maths, Science, and Languages.
 The report also highlighted that girls in single-sex schools were more likely to pursue traditionally male-dominated subjects like Physics, Engineering and Computer Science.

-A study conducted by the Institute for Effective Education at the University of York (2018) found that girls in single-sex schools in the UK achieve better GCSE results than girls in coeducational schools, particularly in subjects like Maths, Science and English.
-The study also suggested that girls in single-sex schools were more confident and had higher aspirations.
+A BBC article reported that girls in single-sex schools in the UK achieve better GCSE results than girls in coeducational schools, particularly in subjects like Maths, Science and English.

 School Environment & Culture

 Boys and girls often learn differently.
 Girls’ schools are distinctive, girl-friendly environments by design with teaching tailored to support how girls learn best.
 From the classroom to a curriculum that offers subject choice and fosters engagement in sport, to a culture that gives students role models with females in leadership roles.
 The difference lies in the whole-school ecosystem of a girls’ school.

 “We now must recognise that certain topics and areas need to be conveyed in different ways to different groups.
 Girls’ lived experiences are different from boys’.
 As girls develop into women, they face discrete societal expectations and life choices that will inevitably have an impact on the paths they take.
 This is a fact, borne out by the voices in this survey, and it needs to be explicitly implemented and reflected in certain areas of girls’ education and learning design.”

 Dr Kevin Stannard, Director of Innovation GDST, on the findings of the Girls Futures Report.